srinivasrepo/GIT-COMMANDS/README.md

-git push : (to push your latest changes from local repo to remote repo) , git pull : (to pull or get latest changes from remote repo to local repo) , git branch : (to list all your branches), git checkout branch-name : (to create and switch to branch by a single command) , git checkout master : (to get back to master branch ), git stash : (save changes that you dont want to commit immediately), git merge branch-name : (to merge branch with master), git reset or git reset --hard first-five-letters-of-commit-id: (to reset i.ego back to before the commit permanently), git remote : (to check what remote source you have), git status : ( to show what files have changed in local repository while comparing it to the remote repository ) git diff : ( to show the changed files changed text i.e (git status files) the changed files changed text in green color while comporing            to past text in red color )
+git push : (to push your latest changes from local repo to remote repo) , git pull : (to pull or get latest changes from remote repo to local repo) , git branch : (to list all your branches), git checkout branch-name : (to create and switch to branch by a single command i.e work tree) , git checkout master : (to get back to master branch ), git stash : (save changes that you dont want to commit immediately), git merge branch-name : (to merge branch with master), git reset or git reset --hard first-five-letters-of-commit-id: (to reset back to before the commit permanently i.e alter existing                                                                      history), git revert : ( creates the new commit that undoes the previous commit  i.e adds new history, it doesn't modify existing history) git remote : (to check what remote source you have), git status : ( to show what files have changed in local repository while comparing it to the remote repository ) git diff : ( to show the changed files changed text i.e (git status files) the changed files changed text in green color while comporing            to past text in red color )